meker12/docs-templates/user-guide/user-guide-single-product/XXexampleXX-interfaces/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Rackspace supports several Software Development Kits (SDKs) to facilitate coding in popular programming languages.
+SDKs demonstrate basic operations in multiple languages;
+you may find useful examples that you can adapt to your own purpose, even if an SDK does not include an example of exactly what you plan to do.

-You learn about SDKs at
+You can learn about SDKs at
 :rax-dev-quickstart:`SDK Quick Starts <cloud-servers/getting-started/>`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^